Priyank-Sankhe/NexusAI/README.md

 I built NexusAI to fix all three — and I use it every single day.

 ## What It Does
-Four integrated modes, one shared persistent data layer:
+Five integrated modes, one shared persistent data layer:

 ### 💬 Study Chat
 AI study assistant powered by Groq/Llama3.
 No token limits, no waiting.